leanhd/Magic-Makefile/README.md

 If you which to change the default behaviour of the makefile (like the DEBUG macro, defiled as 0 by default) or add your own rules, please do so in `makefile.inc`.

+You should not use special characters or blanc characters (space, tab, new line) in your file names.
+The project name will be the container folder's name by default.